apostrophecms/uploadfs/README.md

 * Non-image files are also supported
 * Web access to files can be disabled and reenabled
 * Animated GIFs are preserved, with full support for scaling and cropping
+* Images and other files could be required over a CDN

 You can also remove a file if needed.